wpmetabox/docs/_docs/extensions/mb-user-profile.md

 $data = apply_filters( 'rwmb_profile_insert_user_data', $data, $config );
 ```

+Please note that this filter works only for default user fields such as user email or password.
+For changing custom fields data, please use [rwmb_{field_id}_value](https://docs.metabox.io/filters/#rwmb_field_id_value) filter.

 `rwmb_profile_update_user_data`

 This filter is used to modify the submitted user data before it's passed to the `wp_update_user` function to **update an existing user**.
 It accepts 2 parameters: the array of user data and the shortcode parameters.